 Simply put: You do not want to risk head injuries for your child and the solution is so easy.
 So our clear and only advice on the topic is a strong YES to the question above.

-Beyond certifications there are many types of added safety technology that is designed with your and your child’s safety in mind.
+Beyond certifications, there are many types of added safety technology that are designed with your and your child’s safety in mind.
 You can check them out in the section above called “Safety features”.